Gleek231997/Employee-Attrition/README.md

 ### Model:
 The predictive model is based on a Random Forest algorithm, a popular machine learning technique capable of handling both classification and regression tasks.
 Random Forest leverages the power of ensemble learning by training multiple decision trees on different sub-samples of the dataset and averaging their predictions, which often results in robust and accurate predictions.

-### Implementation:
-The model implementation is done in Python using popular libraries such as pandas, scikit-learn, and matplotlib.
-Jupyter Notebook is utilized for code execution and documentation, ensuring transparency and reproducibility.

-### Usage:
-1. **Data Preparation**: Before using the model, ensure that the dataset is properly formatted and preprocessed.
-This may involve handling missing values, encoding categorical variables, and scaling numerical features.

-2. **Model Training**: Execute the provided Jupyter Notebook to train the Random Forest model on the prepared dataset.
-The notebook guides you through the steps of loading the data, preprocessing, model training, and evaluation.

-3. **Model Evaluation**: Assess the model's performance using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
-This step helps in understanding the model's effectiveness in predicting employee attrition.

-4. **Deployment**: Once satisfied with the model's performance, it can be deployed in production environments to predict employee attrition.
-Ensure proper integration with existing HR systems for seamless operation.

-### Acknowledgments:
 [Kaggle File](https://www.kaggle.com/code/gloryekbote/attrition-of-an-employee-random-forest/edit) for providing the dataset used in this project.